 In-text citations are used each time you quote or paraphrase a source in the body of your paper.
 The in-text citation directs the reader to the correct entry in the reference list or bibliography.

 Every citation style has different rules for how to cite your sources.
 Your supervisor or university will usually inform you which citation style to use.
 If you are allowed to choose, it’s important to consistently follow one style.

-You can easily create in-text citations in APA and MLA using our free citation generators.
+You can easily create in-text citations in APA or MLA style using our free citation generators.

 APA Citation Generator MLA Citation Generator